What’s the difference between a tag and a variable?

 E-Signature | [[signature#_doc#]] | [[signature1_doc1]] | A signature field assigned to the recipient identified as the first signatory. |

-Note: Replace the hashtag (#) placeholder with numbers corresponding to the signatory order.
-For example, to specify the DocuSign e-signature tag for the first and second signatory, replace the hashtag with 1 and 2.
+- Replace the hashtag (#) placeholder with numbers corresponding to the signatory order.
+For example, to specify the DocuSign e-signature tag for the first and second signatory, replace the FIRST hashtag placeholder with 1 and 2 respectively (i.e. The first signatory will sign where [[signature1_doc1]] is used and the second signatory will sign where [[signature2_doc1]] is used).

 Formatting requirements: